starch-uk/sca-extra/PLAN.md

 4. **Benchmark Reporting**
   - Generate benchmark reports in `benchmarks/results/`
   - **Output JSON format** that can be consumed by CI workflows
-  - Compare current results with baseline
+  - Compare results with baseline
   - Track performance trends over time
   - Benchmarking is run via scripts and is not enforced as part of CI by default